-Sliding clearance fit has the least amount of clearance for sliding.
+The sliding clearance fit has the least amount of clearance for sliding.
 Usually sliding clearance fit parts are very precise.
 For example, sliders, Aircraft parts

-In case of interference fit, there will be always an interference between two mating parts.
+In case of an interference fit, there will be always interference between two mating parts.
 If we take the example of a hole and shaft pairing, then the hole size will be always smaller in case of interference fit.

 Example of interference fit

 - Axel and bearing assembly

 - Gaskets in car doors

 Interference fit types

 Interference fit can be further classified into following two types

 - Forced interference fit

 - Shrink interference fit